Nyoho/gitconfig/README.md

-.gitconfig
+.gitconfig or .config/git/config
 ==========

-This is a repository for ~/.gitconfig file.
+This is a repository for `~/.config/git/config` file.

 How to install
 --------------

-Just `clone` it and do
+Just `clone` it into `~/.config/git`.

+If you like use `.gitconfig`, make a symbolic link by using

 ```
 ./make-symbolic-link.sh